-We’re calling it now – Forza Motorsport 8 will be a flagship launch title for Xbox 2.
-Playground Games’ Forza Horizon series and the more traditional motorsport sim normally circulate each year, offering Xbox players a deep, complex experience to sink their teeth into.
-In 2019, thing are a bit different, with Forza Motorsport taking a break, likely in preperation for the next generation of consoles.
+We’re calling it now – Forza Motorsport 8 will be a flagship launch title for Xbox Series X. Playground Games’ Forza Horizon series and the more traditional motorsport sim normally circulate each year, offering Xbox players a deep, complex experience to sink their teeth into.
+In 2019, things were a bit different, with Forza Motorsport taking a break, likely in preparation for the next generation of consoles.

 Related: Best PC Games